PHA

 The

-skills along with your professional writing skills.
-Your paper should be based
+along with your professional writing skills.
+Your paper should be based on an

-on an adverse drug event that occurred in one of your patients during this
+adverse drug event that occurred in one of your patients during this rotation.

-rotation.
-It should be based on a more serious and uncommon reaction (i.e.
+It should be based on a more serious and uncommon reaction (i.e., avoid writing

-long (front side only with Arial or Times New Roman 12-point font).
-It should
+only with Arial or Times New Roman 12-point font).
+It should be appropriately

-be appropriately referenced and should be written at a level and style
+referenced and should be written at a level and style appropriate for publication.

 General